web-atoms/samples/docs/general/introduction.md

      + tests        // all unit tests
      + view-models  // all view models must be placed here
      + web          // all tsx files must be placed inside web folder
-     + xf           // all tsx files must be placed inside xf folder
 ```

-It is important that you keep files inside `web` and `xf` folder, as module loader will replace `{platform}` variable in url to corresponding folder to load views.
-This will make view models completely independent of platform.

 ## Startup